The First 10 Book-to-Film Adaptations in Recorded History

 Méliès’s version was the first of his films to have multiple scenes instead of one continuous camera shot, and the first in recorded history to use photographic dissolves as a transition.
 The film’s visual style was inspired by the work of Gustave Doré, who illustrated a compilation of Charles Perrault’s fairy tales.
 The set design was inspired by an 1896 stage adaptation that premiered in Paris.

 Méliès later directed another version, Cinderella or the Glass Slipper (1912), which was the third adaptation to star Lagrange.

 5. King John (1899)

 The first William Shakespeare adaptation, King John (1899), was originally comprised of four one-minute scenes.
-The only surviving scene is or Act 4, Scene 7 of the original play, where King John dies after being poisoned.
+The only surviving scene is Act 4, Scene 7 of the original play, where King John dies after being poisoned.

 This film was made as an advertisement for a stage production starring Sir Herbert Beerbohm Tree, one of the Victorian era’s most distinguished actors.
 In addition to being distributed as a film, it was also released in slideshow form for kinetoscope machines.
 For this reason a couple still frames from the film have survived.

 This play wouldn’t be adapted for film again until 1950, when it was featured on BBC Sunday-Night Theatre.
 The most recent adaptation was a filmed stage production put on by the Stratford Festival in 2015.

 The Sherlock Holmes series, written by Arthur Conan Doyle, has been adapted countless times for the screen, the first time being at the turn of the 20th century.

 With a running time of 30 seconds, Sherlock Holmes Baffled (1900) was the first detective film, and was originally shown in Mutoscope machines, an early motion picture device patented in 1894.
 The scene depicts Holmes’s failed attempts to thwart a thief who can appear and disappear at will.